All Episodes

 And what I mean affecting, and people have lost their homes.

-People have people have nowhere to go.
+People have nowhere to go.

-Um you would think that President Obama, who will no longer have the very weighty responsibilities of being the commander in chief uh come January.
+You would think that President Obama, who will no longer have the very weighty responsibilities of being the commander-in-chief come January, you'd think that maybe he could make an exception for this one.

 I'm just putting it out there.